npiesco/absurder-sql/docs/DUAL_MODE.md

 ## 📝 Summary

-DataSync's **dual-mode persistence** is a unique capability that allows you to:
+AbsurderSQL's **dual-mode persistence** is a unique capability that allows you to:

 ✅ Build offline-first web apps with IndexedDB
 ✅ Query the same data from CLI/server with filesystem access